 We investigated the influence of image sensor ageing related pixel defects within the biometric template ageing phenomenon on fingerprint recognition systems.
-As it is not possible to investigate solely the impact of image sensor ageing using actual fingerprint images captured by a real fingerprint sensor, disregarding all other template ageing effects and external influences we used an image sensor ageing simulation algorithm.
-At first we exemplarily estimated the defect growth rate based on a real sensor's characteristics.
-On the one hand this theoretical rate is quite low and does not lead to any influence on the recognition accuracy.
-On the other hand the models of Chapman et al. and J. Fridrich are only theoretical and not able to cover all the effects occurring inside a sensor in real-world applications leading not only to higher defect growth rates but other effects having a negative impact on the image quality.
-To account for this we used a much higher defect rate during our experiments.
-Our future work will include tests with real fingerprint scanners of different age, trying to refine the pixel defect model and taking all the ageing effects occurring inside a sensor into consideration.
+We estimated the defect growth rate based on real sensor characteristics.
+On the one hand this estimated rate is quite low and does not lead to any influence on the recognition accuracy.
+On the other hand the model of Chapman et al. and Jessica Fridrich are only theoretical and not able to cover all the effects occuring inside a sensor in real-world applications leading not only to higher defect growth rates but also other effects having a negative imact on the image quality.
+To account for these other external influences and higher growth rates we used a much higher defect rate during our experiments.

-Although there is a noticeable drop in the recognition performance for unrealistic high numbers of pixel defects, most matchers are quite stable in general.
-Higher defect rates than 0.0285 defects/year are likely to occur in practice because other external influences are present, but this would still only lead to a few defective pixels over a reasonable long sensor lifetime of 10 years.
+Although there is a noticeable drop in the recognition performance for the unrealistic number of 20000 pixel defects per MP, most matchers are quite stable.
+Higher defect rates then 0.0285 defects/year are likely to occur in practice because other external influences are present, but this would still only lead to a few defective pixels over a reasonable long sensor lifetime of 10 years.
 We showed that less than 1000 defects per MP have no impact on the recognition accuracy.
-Moreover the performance of some recognition schemes even increased if defective pixels are present.
 In addition simple image denoising techniques were able to reduce the effect of defective pixels for finger and hand veins so the same should be true for fingerprints.
-Thus the contribution of defective pixels caused by image sensor ageing to the template ageing effect in fingerprint recognition is negligible.
+Thus the contribution of defective pixels caused by image sensor ageing to the template ageing effect in fingerprinting is neglibile.

-In conclusion defective pixels caused by image sensor ageing do not seem to be a problem in usual practical deployments of fingerprint recognition.
+In conclusion defective pixels caused by image sensor ageing do not seem to be a problem in practical applications of fingerprint recognition.